 Enable automatic sales tax in Ecwid

-1) Add your company address to the store settings under Settings → General → Store profile.
+- Add your company address in your Ecwid Control Panel → Settings → General → Store profile.

-2) Enable automatic tax calculations under Settings → Taxes.
+- Enable automatic tax calculations in your Ecwid Control Panel → Settings → Taxes:

 Once the automatic tax rates are enabled, your store will charge a precise tax rate depending on where you and your customer are located.